MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

 The default value is 62208000 pixels per second, which is 1920 pixels x 1080 pixels x 30 fps.
 When video stabilization attempts to stabilize but cannot maintain real time stabilization of the video frames, the internal logic will switch video stabilization to pass-through mode (turning off video stabilization) without dropping any frames.

 If video stabilization switched off in the previous session, the MFT will attempt to start video stabilization in regular mode for every new session, before deciding to switch to pass-through mode.
-This is because it can not rely on the previous mode to make future decisions, since the device may have been under stress when it was last operated.
+This is because it can't rely on the previous mode to make future decisions, since the device may have been under stress when it was last operated.

 ## Video stabilization test requirements